Runs

 └── meta.json

-sanderling does not restart the app every N steps.
-Each restart throws away two things.
+sanderling does not restart the app every few steps.
+Restarting throws away two things.

 Deep app states.
-Many screens take many actions to reach: nested settings, a loaded cart, post-checkout flows.
-A 50-step prefix to reach "cart with 3 items" does not happen if every run starts cold.
+Many bugs live in states that take many actions to reach: nested settings, a loaded cart, the screen after the third transaction.
+A 50-step path to "cart with 3 items" never happens if every run starts cold.

 |---|---|---|